frankandreace/CRHPG/README.md

 Usage example for each tool.
 Please, use the [loci_list], [color_scheme] and [selected_region_fasta] provided in the 'loci' subdirectory (same name for same experiment).
+Run them from the CRHPG directory to be sure each file is found!

 To replicate HLA-E subgraphs extractions, set
 [loci_list] = 'HLA-E_exp.loci.txt'